Huerte/Gitomation/Inspirational_Quote.md

 ### "Failure is acceptable.
 Not trying is a whole different ball park." - Michael Jordan
 ### "Your dream has to be bigger than your fear." - Steve Harvey
 ### "The enemy is a very good teacher." - Dalai Lama
+### "Failure is a great teacher.
+If you're open to it every mistake has a lesson to offer." - Oprah Winfrey